regularjs/regular/README.md

 # Regular = react(ractive) + angular.

-regular is a live template engine helping us to create reactive component, there are some basic feature.
+regular is a live template engine helping us to create interactive component, there are some basic feature.

 1. __data-binding__ like angular.
 2. __string-based__ template with buildin rule like  if/else ,list and dynamic include.